anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

   >	**Audience**: This chapter is written for architects, developers and others who need to develop APIs or write VNF applications that use the APIs.
 - **Chapter 07 - Security Guidelines**:  This chapter identifies the security components that need to be taken into consideration when designing and implementing an NFVI environment.
 It does not cover details related to company specific requirements to meet regulatory requirements.
   > **Audience**: This chapter is written for security professional, architects, developers and others who need to understand the role of security in the NFVI environment.
-- **Chapter 08 - Compliance, Verification, and Certification**: This chapter details the requirements for developing test suites for a verification and validation program for developers and vendors to validate that their software and applications meet the requirements for the NFVI architectures.
+- **Chapter 08 - Conformance, Verification, and Certification**: This chapter details the requirements for developing test suites for a verification and validation program for developers and vendors to validate that their software and applications meet the requirements for the NFVI architectures.
   >	**Audience**: This chapter is written for QA testers, developers and others who need to develop infrastructure or write VNF applications.
 - **Chapter 09 - Life Cycle Management**: This chapter focuses on the operational aspects of the NFVI.
 Discussions include deployment considerations, on-going management, upgrades and other lifecycle concerns and requirements.
 It does not cover details related to company specific operational requirements, nor does it go into how the NFVI will interface with existing BSS/OSS systems.
   > **Audience**: This chapter is written for lifecycle managers, operational support teams and others who need to support the infrastructure or the VNF applications.